davidteather/proxyproviders/README.md

 Here's a quick bit of code to get you started!
 There's also a few [examples in the folder](https://github.com/davidteather/proxyproviders/tree/main/examples).

+**📺 Video Tutorial:** [Watch the quick start guide on YouTube](https://youtu.be/h-JouO_orYo) for a walkthrough of getting started with ProxyProviders.

 **Note:** If you want to learn how to web scrape websites check my [free and open-source course for learning everything web scraping](https://github.com/davidteather/everything-web-scraping)

 ### Choose a Proxy Provider